kdaily/aws-cli/proposals/pr-contrib-guide.md

 Feature requests need to be carefully assessed before taking on new potential technical debt.

+### Q. Why do maintainers complete the pull request in the review phase once it becomes stale?

+### Q. Why do we need a GitHub project Kanban board?

+Currently, all open issues in the AWS CLI GitHub repository are visible to the community on the issues tab.
+We use GitHub issue labels to group related issues together, and users can use these labels in issue searches and filters.
+However, there is no way to for users to see the bigger picture of the different stages of the contribution process.

 ## Appendix
 ### Changes not available for contribution